Lawyer

 Salary And Job Outlook For Lawyers

 Once you’re practicing law, you’ll be working more than the typical 40-hour work week.
 It’s not uncommon for lawyers to work evenings and weekends, especially when in the thick of a case.
-The average salary for lawyers was $163,770 in 2022, according to the Bureau of Labor Statistics.
+The average salary for lawyers was $176,470 in 2023, according to the Bureau of Labor Statistics, with the top 10 percent earning significantly more.

 If you own your own firm, you may make less than you would as a partner in a firm.
 But, it’s also not uncommon for attorneys to be self employed.
 You will have to do what works best for you.